liefkeannabelle/61040-portfolio/assignments/assignment2.md

 **Concepts**
 ```
-concept TaskBank[Status, Relation]
+concept TaskBank[Relation]
 purpose allow for tasks to relate to one another
 principle users can enter tasks and denote their relationship to other existing tasks.
 state
     a set of Tasks with
         a taskName String
         an optional description String
-        a taskStatus Status
         a set of Dependencies with
             a depTask Task
             a depRelation Relation
 actions
-    addTask (name : String, (optional) desc : String) : Task
+    addTask (name : String, ? desc : String ) : Task
         requires : there is not already a Task with taskName = name
-        effects : new Task with taskName = name, description = desc, and taskStatus = incomplete returned and added to the set of Tasks
+        effects : a new Task with taskName = name and description = desc is returned and added to the set of Tasks
     deleteTask (task : Task)
         requires : task is in set of Tasks
         effects : task is removed from set of Tasks